opendocsg/opendoc-supreme-court-judgements/2019_SGCA_2/report.md

 ##### (2)   Strict construction rule

 116    The other potentially relevant canon of construction is the “strict construction rule”, also known as the “principle against doubtful penalisation”.
-According to VK Rajah JA in _Public Prosecutor v Low Kok Heng_ at \[30\]–\[38\], this is a “tool of last resort” to which recourse may be had only if there is genuine ambiguity in the meaning of the provision even after the courts have attempted to interpret the statute purposively.
+According to VK Rajah JA in _Public Prosecutor v Low Kok Heng_ [2007] 4 SLR(R) 183   at \[30\]–\[38\], this is a “tool of last resort” to which recourse may be had only if there is genuine ambiguity in the meaning of the provision even after the courts have attempted to interpret the statute purposively.
 If the meaning of the provision is sufficiently clear after the ordinary rules of construction have been applied, then there is no room for the application of this rule (see also _Nam Hong_ at \[28\]).

 117    In our judgment, even though the plain text, history, and purpose of the provision are not entirely helpful, the context of s 403 of the Code sufficiently demonstrates that innocent possession could not have been an intended element of dishonest misappropriation.
 In those circumstances, there is no room for the strict construction rule to apply.